Skip to main content

 Send your shop URL.
 Three working days later, a written audit lands in your inbox.

-£97 gets you the team reading your catalog product by product: a 1,500-word letter pointing at specific SKUs by name (beauty teams get the INCI, shade-family and claims-taxonomy reads as standard), a per-product fix CSV with the worst ten already drafted — shade family, structured volume, structured claims, skin type — a 30-day fix sequence, the right GS1 UK route for your product mix, and a 30-day re-scan.
+From £197, the team reads your catalog product by product: a 1,500-word letter pointing at specific SKUs by name (beauty teams get the INCI, shade-family and claims-taxonomy reads as standard), a per-product fix CSV with the worst ten or twenty-five already drafted — shade family, structured volume, structured claims, skin type — a 30-day fix sequence, the right GS1 UK route for your product mix, and a 30-day re-scan.
 No video, no call, no slide deck.
+Three SKU bands — £197 (up to 1,500 SKUs), £397 (1,501–5,000), from £597 bespoke (5,001+).